b-src/lazy-nix-helper.nvim/README.md

 Lazy-Nix-Helper can't currently find plugins installed by Nix on non-NixOS platforms.

+Currently only plugins in the `vimplugin` or `lua5.1` package groups are found.
+That includes all the plugins that I use, but I think there are other package groups where neovim plugins can exist.

 ## Troubleshooting

 ### How do I check which path a plugin is loaded from?